Liquid369/pacninja-ctl/README.md

 ## Configuration:
 * Copy dmn.config.inc.php.sample to dmn.config.inc.php and setup your installation.
-* Add dmncron to your crontab (every minute is what official Dash Ninja uses)
+* Add dmncron to your crontab (every minute is what official Pac Ninja uses)
 ```
 */1 * * * * /opt/dashninja-ctl/dmncron
 ```